 The BBNJ discussions are currently evolving around under what conditions to undertake environmental impact assessments and who would be responsible for deciding whether an activity can be undertaken.
 Thresholds play an important part in this regard, as they set limits to unrestricted activities.
-The Antarctic Treaty and the Madrid Protocol provide helpful guidelines for thresholds as they have already been established in international law.
+The Environmental Protection Protocol of the Antarctic Treaty - the Madrid Protocol - provides helpful guidelines for thresholds as they have already been established in international law.